demisto/content/Packs/Netcraft_V2/Integrations/Netcraft/README.md

 ### netcraft-attack-report

 ***
-Report a new attack or authorize an existing attack in the Takedown service.
+Report a new attack or authorize an existing attack in the Takedown Service.
 If a takedown for the attack already exists in the Netcraft system it will be authorized, otherwise, a new takedown will be added and authorized.